 The Corporates segment comprises business done with corporate customers of different turnover size (small and medium-sized enterprises, Large Corporate customers) as well as commercial real estate and public sector business.

-Small and medium-sized enterprises (SME) are clients which are under the responsibility of the local corporate commercial center network, mainly consisting of companies with an annual turnover from 1.0 million euro to 50 million euro.
+Small and medium-sized enterprises (SME) are clients which are under the responsibility of the local corporate commercial center network, mainly consisting of companies with an annual turnover from EUR 1.0 million to EUR 50 million.
+The relevant results of workout / property management companies (Erste Ingatlan Kft., Z3 Ingarlanhasznosító Kft.) are also included into this segment.

 Large Corporates (LC) comprise former Local Large Corporates (LLC) and former Group Large Corporates (GLC) business lines.

-The consolidated annual turnover of Large Corporate clients is above 50 million euro.
+The consolidated annual turnover of Large Corporate clients is above EUR 50 million.
 Structured finance portfolio part of the LC after 1st January 2021, previously it was part of the Commercial Real Estate.

 Commercial Real Estate (CRE) covers for example investors in real estate for the purpose of generating income from the rental of individual properties or portfolios of properties, developers of individual properties or portfolios of properties for the purpose of generating capital gains through sale, asset management services.
+The Commercial Real Estates segment consists of the Erste Hungary Real Estate Business Line and the workout company's relevant results (Erste Ingatlan Kft.).